Important Notice

 • Information about your use of our website, such as your IP address, which is a unique number identifying your computer, including personal data gathered using cookies.

-By asking us to arrange an Early Years Scotland membership and where applicable a contract of insurance for you where this involves passing information to us relating to children (in this instance, children in accordance with the UN Convention of the Rights of the Child are individuals under the age of 18), you confirm to us that in doing so you are the responsible guardian of the child.
+We collect your personal data from you as a controller when we provide professional learning, assist with your membership.
+By asking us to arrange an Early Years Scotland membership for you where this involves passing information to us relating to children (in this instance, children in accordance with the UN Convention of the Rights of the Child are individuals under the age of 18), you confirm to us that in doing so you are the responsible guardian of the child.

-We may rely on one or more of the following legal bases when processing your personal data for the following purposes:
+Where we are relying on a basis other than consent, we may rely on one or more of the following legal bases when processing your personal data for the following purposes:

-The processing is necessary in connection with any contract that you may enter into with us
+To administer your membership account; the processing is necessary in connection with any contract that you may enter with us.

 To assist in the prevention and reduction of fraud and other financial crime The processing is necessary for us to comply with the law and our legal requirements